The RAV4 – Toyota’s Best Seller

 If you’re set on an older RAV4, consider other model years that are part of the fourth generation, like model years 2017, 2016 or even 2012.

 3rd Generation (2006 – 2012) – The 2008 RAV4 also has a few issues you will want to have addressed, or avoid and consider getting another model year that is likely a bit more reliable. .
 There may be better options for the price and with far less complaints.
 Toyota has been making the RAV4s since 1994, spanning five generations, and out of all its model years and gens, the 2008 was labeled as the “Worst” model year ever from carcomplaints.com.
 In looking at the data, we couldn’t agree more. carcomplaints.com, m.

 Model years 2006 through 2008 had a high number of complaints annually and the issues associated with those complaints were severe, citing engine and transmission issues, as well as steering and exhaust problems.
 While the 2008 had fewer complaints than the 2007 model year, the engine and transmission issues plagued the 2008 model year.
 These repairs are typically more expensive and occurred at lower mileage.
 Below are the top 3 most common complaints owners reported with the 2008,

 #1 Excessive oil consumption | average cost to fix: $3,300

 #2 Air bags did not deploy | average cost to fix: $3,000

 #3 Transmission Jerking | average cost to fix: $900

-For the most part, vehicle warranties expire after the first three years or 36,000 miles, so it’s a good idea to have a Mechanical Breakdown Insurance plan at the ready in case of an unfortunate breakdown.
-With olive, you’re covered, and you can get a quote online easily and be protected the very next day.
+In many cases, vehicle warranties expire after the first three years or 36,000 miles, so it’s a good idea to consider a Mechanical Breakdown Insurance plan or a Vehicle Service Contract ready in case of an unfortunate breakdown.
+With olive®, you’re covered, and you can get a quote online easily and be protected the very next day.